-6. Scrap equipment and vehicle storage
+5. Scrap equipment, waste materials

-There were various items of scrap around the placed on a flatbed truck and perched precariously on propane gas bottle.
-Various other pieces of equipment were lying in locations in the workshop and should be stored correctly.
+There were various items of scrap around the yard with other general rubbish.
+Various other pieces of equipment were lying on the floor in locations around the yard area and should be stored correctly.

+There were numerous bins around the site which were full and overflowing